Chapter 1: Guidelines for the Provision of Anaesthesia Services - Introduction and next steps 2020

 It is the aim of the Editorial Board that the GPAS document cover all aspects of anaesthesia provided to patients by anaesthetists in the UK.
 A ‘gap analysis’ exercise will therefore take place following the publication of the document each year to ensure the appropriate level of detail is present in the chapters and plan further work accordingly.

 In 2016, the GPAS Editorial Board agreed that the chapter ‘Guidance on the provision of anaesthesia services for resuscitation’ will not be redeveloped using the NICE accredited process.
 This chapter is based on the guidance produced by the Resuscitation Council (UK).
 Resuscitation Council (UK)’s guidance is itself developed through a NICE accredited process, so any redevelopment of the GPAS chapter using the College’s NICE accredited process would result in a large duplication of effort.
-The Guidance on the provision of anaesthesia services for resuscitation has not been republished as part of GPAS 2019.
+The Guidance on the provision of anaesthesia services for resuscitation was removed in GPAS 2019.
 The GPAS Editorial Board have assurance that any relevant recommendations and references to the Resuscitation Council (UK)’s guidance have been integrated elsewhere in GPAS.

 In 2016, the GPAS Editorial Board agreed that the chapter ‘Guidance on the provision of sedation services’ will not be redeveloped using the NICE accredited process.
 Upon reviewing the scope of all GPAS chapters, the GPAS Editorial Board found that the scope of the sedation chapter was already covered in other chapters, largely the anaesthesia in the non-theatre environment chapter.
-The ‘Guidance on the provision of sedation services 2016’ chapter has not been republished as part of GPAS 2019.
+The ‘Guidance on the provision of sedation services 2016’ chapter was removed in GPAS 2019.
 The GPAS Editorial Board have assurance that any relevant recommendations have been integrated elsewhere in GPAS.

 Sedation by non-anaesthetists is not within the scope of GPAS.
 Where sedation services are not provided by the department of anaesthesia, professionals who provide such services are advised to follow the guidance of their own College and the Academy of Royal Medical Colleges’ publication Safe Sedation Practices for Healthcare Procedures 2013.